gsaha99/Ecommerce_QA/README.md

 # Ecommerce_QA
-Automation suite for PPE Release is store here.
+Automation suite for PPE and WPS Project